General SPSS Learning Resources

 Of course, a good method to learn is to look at existing syntax.
 Look at various syntax files, even if they do not seem useful to you at the particular time.

-- To delete leading zeros. (or any other leading character)
+- Deleting leading zeros (or any other leading character)

 * String manipulation tutorial. * Replacing / deleting certain characters in strings; combining strings. * Raynald Levesque.